Security Awareness offers you comprehensive information to protect yourself against fraudsters and simplifies the process to report fraud.

 Smishing

-• Is phishing through the use of an SMS, where you are encouraged to disclose personal information.
-The fraudster will pretend that the message is from a bank and it will prompt you to select a link.
+• Smishing is phishing through the use of an SMS, where you are encouraged to disclose personal information.
+The fraudster will pretend that the message is from a bank and it will prompt you to select a link

-• Always verify the link before you click and never disclose personal information over the phone or SMS
+• Always verify a link before you click and never disclose personal information over the phone or SMS

 Lost and stolen devices